-Are you a Sales, Marketing or Data & Analytics leader in a B2B organisation?
+Are you a sales, marketing or data and analytics leader in a B2B organisation?
 Are you looking to tap into automation and artificial intelligence to improve customer experience and boost sales results?
 In this blog post, we’ll look at the benefits of applying automation and AI in sales & marketing, and also blockers for getting started.

 Sales & Marketing Leaders Should Care about Automation and AI

-As B2B organisations are maturing their capabilities in the above-mentioned areas – what is next for gaining competitive advantages?
+As B2B organisations are maturing their capabilities in the areas mentioned above – what is next for gaining competitive advantages?
 Not only in the upcoming year but 2-5 years from today?
 Many sales and marketing leaders are turning to data, automation and AI to take sales efficiency and effectiveness to the next level.
-At Avaus we describe this moving into “Sales 4.0”.
+At Avaus, we describe this moving into “Sales 4.0”.

-One way to describe this is having a data-driven personalisation, communication or revenue “engine” that automate and augment a growing number of sales and marketing AI-enabled processes – or this is where “use cases” come into play.
+One way to describe this is having a data-driven personalisation, communication or revenue “engine” that automates and augments a growing number of sales and marketing AI-enabled processes – or this is where “use cases” come into play.